 Did you know you’re allowed to fly Texas’s flag at an equal height to the USA flag since Texas was technically its own country?
 I didn’t!

 Overall, I thought that The Bullock Texas State History Museum had many fascinating and interactive exhibits that gave visitors a deep look into Texas’s past.
 You can choose a general admission ticket, or you can pay more to watch the latest movies in the museum’s state of the art IMAX theatre.

 Keep in mind if you visit during the week that you’ll likely bump into school trips.
 I’m a teacher so groups of kids don’t bother me, but it’s still something to keep in mind.

 - The Bullock Texas State History Museum is located at 1800 Congress Ave.

 Have you ever been to Austin?
 Do you think you would ever try traveling alone to Austin?
 What are your favorite experiences?
-Leave your own suggestions in the comments.
+Leave your own suggestions for a solo trip to Austin in the comments.
 And don’t forget your guidebook!
 Thanks!